 What is a Preventive Maintenance Plan?

-A preventive maintenance plan attempts to help you proactively perform maintenance, repairs, and replacements so that you can prevent failures before they ever have the chance to occur.
+A preventive maintenance plan (sometimes called ‘preventative maintenance programs’) attempts to help you proactively perform maintenance, repairs, and replacements so that you can prevent failures before they ever have the chance to occur.
 A preventive maintenance plan will keep your operation running efficiently, extend the lifetime usage of your assets, and bring your maintenance costs down.
+Here’s some quick answers on how to get it done.

 By designing an effective Preventive Maintenance (PM) program, organizations can experience substantial improvements in their overall business processes, including increased productivity, decreased waste, improved work execution and reduced unexpected breakdowns.